ezz118/flappy-bird/README.md

   - Print the introduction of the game.
   - Include 3 branches: starting the game, showing the leaderboard and quitting the game.
 - menu.cpp
-  - Makes a menu page and prints instructions to players.
+  - Print the main menu page and leaderboard.
-  - Asks players to input their usernames only when they enter the top 10 leaderboard.
   - It updates the score leaderboard and only inputs the top 10 players' scores and usernames in "ranking.txt" to make sure the size of "ranking.txt" won't be too large.
-It outputs the top 10 scores and their usernames if players want to do so.
-  - It uses dynamic memory management to sort the scores.
 - menu.h
   - Header file of menu.cpp
 - bird.cpp
-  - Keep track of the position and the velocity of the bird.
+  - Include the class for the status of the bird, such as position, speed and acceleration.
-  - Set the "rebounce" velocity and the change of speed of the bird after every hit of the keyboard.
 - bird.h
   - Header file of bird.cpp
 - obstacle.cpp
-  - Set the position, moving speed of the obstacle and the position of the "hole" of every obstacle.
+  - Include the class for the status of the obstacles, such as speed, position and the height of hole.
-  - Check whether the bird hits the obstacle.
-  - Check whether the bird has passed the current obstacle or not.
+  - Have a function to check whether the bird hits the obstacle and whether the bird has passed the current obstacle or not.
 - obstacle.h
   - Header file of obstacle.cpp
 - startgame.cpp
   - Execute the game with the main loop.
-  - It uses probability distribution to generate new obstacles.
+  - Include the core functions of the game, such as the movement, the output of the screen and the random generation of obstacles.
 - startgame.h
   - Header file of startgame.cpp
 - Makefile
   - Program codes in multiple files: It compiles files into one game function.
-  - It can clean all unnecessary files.
+  - It can clean all unnecessary file by command make clean.
-  - It can reset the "ranking.txt", we add this function here instead of in the game because we think players should not have permission to reset the leaderboard.
+  - It can clear the "ranking.txt" by command make clear_rank (This command is just for developers.
+We do not advice players to use it).
 - interactive.cpp
   - Support interaction between the user and the computer, including functions that are different in Linux and Windows like checking the hit keyboard, clear screen and sleep function.
   - For the function of keyboard_hit, we refer to https://stackoverflow.com/questions/3276546/how-to-implement-getch-function-of-c-in-linux
 - interactive.h
   - Header file of interactive.cpp